jisellejones/stock-analysis/README.md

 &emsp;&emsp;totalVolume = 0

-*And reactivates the data worksheet*
+*And reactivates the worksheet where the data is stored.*

 &emsp;Worksheets(yearValue).Activate